A roof in the woods

 To rent a private cabin, cottage or guesthouse, see Cabins & Cottages stories.

-For information about yurts in state parks, see Yippee for
+For information about yurts in state parks, see A yen for yurts.

 Cabins with electricity have many outlets, but guests are not supposed to use coffeemakers or crockpots.
 Pets are not allowed inside cabins.
 Campers are expected to sweep the floor and wipe off the table and mattresses before they leave.